What is a micro sd adapter?

 Registry Editor Fix

 If Command Prompt doesn’t help, you can try the Registry Editor.
-But, be aware that improper changes could harm your system.
+However, be aware that improper changes could harm your system.

 Follow these steps carefully: